rockwellll/fake_phone_number_generator/README.md

 ### Generating a new number

-To generate a new number, simply call `.generate` and pass the `country` key argument.
-The country defaults to "US".
+To generate a new number, simply call `.generate` and pass the `country` named argument.

 ```ruby
 FakePhoneNumberGenerator.generate country: "US"